Canon EOS R5 hands on user review with with first impressions of the camera and the RF 100-500mm and RF 1.4 teleconverter combo.

 Electronic Shutter/Mechanical Shutter:

-rolling shutter etc. is all new)Â I’ve seen very little of it, but be aware, that it will show in certain situations.
+20 frames per second is mind-blowing and without a hint of a sound, you’re completely incognito in the field with the electronic shutter (rolling shutter etc. is all new)Â I’ve seen very little of it, but be aware, that it will show in certain situations.
 Very good option for shy subjects and you’ll never miss another wing position again.
 The mechanical shutter is very quiet and still does 12fps.

 Not every picture from every burst will be 100% sharp.
 But the majority will be.
 This will be based on available contrast, light direction/intensity and your technique to acquire initial focus and switch to eye detect and track accordingly to get the most sharp images (assuming proper shutter speed is dialed in).
 When eye detect isn’t locking in (either due to poor contrast, recessed eyes with no color contrast between eye and surrounding feathers) I will either switch to face detect with full sensor active for birds in sky or with face detect with AF spot for birds in a group either in the sky or on the ground.